Home » Biography » Mahatma Gandhi Biography

 Mahatma Gandhi Slogans

-He gave various slogans during his freedom struggle such as,
+He gave various slogans during his freedom struggle, such as,

 • Do or Die

-• Nonviolence is a weapon of strong
+• Nonviolence is a weapon of the strong

 • Be the change that you want to see in the world

-• In a gentle way, you can shake the world
+• Gently, you can shake the world

 Mahatma Gandhi Assassination